-Paul is the author of more than 125 books, papers, book chapters, abstracts and professional presentations covering various aspects of sports medicine and health professions education, including delivering professional lectures in Sweden, Canada, China and Ireland.
-Dr. Geisler serves on the Editorial Board of the Athletic Training Education and Athletic Training and Sports Healthcare journals, and is a manuscript reviewer for the Journal of Athletic Training and the International Journal of Athletic Training and Therapy.
-He has served on the National Athletic Trainer’s Association Professional Education Committee and currently serves on the NATA’s Executive Committee on Education, as well as the Eastern Athletic Trainers’ Association’s Research Committee.
-He is a member of the Rocky Mountain University of Health Professions Doctoral Program Advisory Board.
-In 2017, Dr. Geisler received the Ithaca College Faculty Excellence Award for his accomplishments as a teacher, scholar and professional, and in 2019, he was honored by the National Athletic Trainer's Association with the Most Distinguished Athletic Trainer Award for his many years of service and accomplishments.
-He and his wife, Susan, who have two grown sons living in Los Angeles and Brooklyn, reside in Lansing, New York.
+Paul is the author of more than 135 books, papers, chapters, abstracts and professional presentations covering sports medicine and health professions education, including professional lectures in Sweden, Canada, China, Scotland and Ireland.
+Dr. Geisler serves on the Editorial Board of the Athletic Training Education, Athletic Training and Sports Healthcare journals, and is a manuscript reviewer for the Journal of Athletic Training, the International Journal of Athletic Training and Therapy, and Focus on Health Professions Education (New Zealand).
+He is currently Chairperson of the NATA’s Educationalist Community and EATA Education Summit Committee, sits on the NATA Executive Council for Education and EATA Research Committee, and has served on the NATA’s Professional Education Committee.
+He is a member of the Rocky Mountain University of Health Professions Doctoral Program Advisory Board and an Adjunct Research fellow at RMUHP, as well.
+He is also an active member of both the European Board of Medical Assessors and the Association for Medical Education, Europe.
+In 2017, Dr. Geisler received the Ithaca College Faculty Excellence Award for his many accomplishments as a teacher, scholar and professional, and in 2019, he was honored by the National Athletic Trainer's Association with the Most Distinguished Athletic Trainer Award for his many years of service and accomplishments.
+He and his wife, Susan have two grown sons living in Los Angeles and Brooklyn, reside in Lansing, New York.